Top Tourist Attractions in Mumbai With Photos : Instalment Four

 Siddhi Vinayak temple is frequented not only by the common man but by politicians and Bollywood stars as well.
 One can see long queues of devotees and visitors waiting patiently for their turn to pay their obeisance and offerings to the Lord.
 Tuesday, the ruling day of Lord Ganesha, sees the maximum number of people turning up at the temple.

-Siddhi Vinayak temple is probably the riches temple in Mumbai.
+Siddhi Vinayak temple is probably the richest temple in Mumbai.
 The construction of Siddhi Vinayak temple was funded by a rich childless woman who wanted to erect a temple for childless women who could come to Lord Ganesha to seek his blessings.

 Bandra - Worli Sea LinkClick thumbnail to view full-size